 - Reset to factory default settings.
-See .

-After the reset, secure boot guarantees the state of the device.

-- 2. Configure and install the device.
+See Reset to factory default settings on page 43.
+After the reset, secure boot guarantees the state of the device. - 2.
+Configure and install the device.

 Web interface overview

 This video gives you an overview of the device's web interface.